BaiyangZhang/BaiyangZhang.github.io/_posts/2024-01-25-Note-on-Kink-Mass-Correction-in-3D-Part-I.md

 The next question is how to inverse it on a lattice...
 ### 2.4 (2+1)-dimensional

-For now, let's accept (1) the ultraviolet cutoff $\Lambda$ and (2) the harmonic quantization *in the trivial vacuum sector* and translate it to the physical spacetime.
+If we adopt (1) the ultraviolet cutoff $\Lambda$ and (2) the harmonic quantization *in the trivial vacuum sector* and translate it to the physical spacetime.
 As a result we get a non-local commutation relation in spacetime,

 $$
 [\phi(x),\pi(y)]_ {\Lambda} = i \int_{-\Lambda}^{\Lambda} \frac{dp}{2\pi} \, e^{ -ip(x-y)} = i \frac{\sin(\Lambda x)}{\pi x}     .